Buying property in Nagoya?

 Which neighborhoods will see the highest price growth in Nagoya in 2026?

-These top neighborhoods are projected to see price growth of 4% to 6% in 2026, roughly double the citywide average.
+These leading neighborhoods are projected to see price growth in the range of 3% to 6% in 2026, outpacing the citywide average, thanks to a combination of strong buyer demand, limited resale inventory, and station-driven scarcity.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Nagoya.